hirohitokato/HKLStepSequencer/README.md

 - M tracks & N steps sequencer.(depends on your iOS device spec)
 - gain & pan parameters for each track
 - supports 44100Hz/16bits linearPCM audio data
-- suports over 1000bpm(actually, there is no limit)
+- supports over 1000bpm(actually, there is no limit)
-- supports Swift

 # How to use